 The table is always open immediately after the break shot.
 The player’s designated group (solids or stripes) will not be determined until a player legally pockets a called object ball.
 The table is considered an “open” table when the choice of groups (solid or stripes) has not yet been determined.
 When the table is open, it is legal to hit one group of balls in order to pocket another ball from the opposite group.

 6.0 CALL POCKET

 In Call Pocket, it is encouraged that all balls be specified along with their intended pocket.
 However obvious balls and their respective pockets do not have to be specified.
 Any bank shot (object ball to rail), kick shot (rail(s) to object ball), or combinations (2 or more balls from either group) must be called to their designated pocket, or they are considered a miss.
 When a player successfully pockets his/her designated object balls, they continue their inning until either a miss or a foul occurs.

-a.
-It is never necessary to specify details such as the number of banks, kisses, caroms, rails, etc.
+a) It is never necessary to specify details such as the number of banks, kisses, caroms, rails, etc.

-d.
-The break shot is never considered a “called shot.”
+c) The break shot is never considered a “called shot.”

-7. BALL IN HAND FOUL PENALTIES
+7.0 BALL IN HAND FOUL PENALTIES

 When a player commits a ball in hand foul, he/she must relinquish his/her turn at the table.
 The incoming player may now place the cue ball anywhere on the table to start his/her inning.
 If a player commits more than one foul on one shot, only one foul will be called.
 A player must make sure he/she has ball in hand before touching the cue ball.

-a.
-Touching the cue ball: Touching or causing even the slightest movement of the cue ball (other than a normal shot), even accidentally, is a foul.
+a) Touching the cue ball: Touching or causing even the slightest movement of the cue ball (other than a normal shot), even accidentally, is a foul.
 However a player may use the ferrule or shaft of his/her cue to line up the cue ball when a “cue ball in hand” is in play.
 Using the tip is a foul, and ball in hand will be given to the other player.

-b.
-Touching a moving object ball: Touching a moving object ball or allowing a moving ball to hit a foreign object is a ball in hand foul.
+b) Touching a moving object ball: Touching a moving object ball or allowing a moving ball to hit a foreign object is a ball in hand foul.
+If the accidental movement of a ball(s) results in the disturbed ball(s) being struck by any moving balls in play, it results in a ball in hand foul.

-c.
-Touching a still object ball: Any still object ball moved accidentally can only be replaced by the opponent.
+c) Touching a still object ball: Any still object ball moved can only be moved back to its original position with the permission of the opponent.
 However the opponent may exercise the option of keeping disturbed ball(s) in new position if they so choose.
-Only after receiving consent from the opponent, the player who has committed the foul may move the fouled object ball back to original position.
-If the player who has fouled touches any of the disturbed balls without consent of opponent, it will result in a loss of turn with ball in hand to the opponent.
+Only after receiving consent from the opponent, the player who has committed the error may move the disturbed object ball(s) back to original position.
+If the player who has committed the infraction touches any of the disturbed balls without consent of opponent, it will result in a loss of turn with ball in hand to the opponent.

-7.3 BAD HIT: If the first object ball contacted by the cue ball is not a numbered ball from the shooter’s established group, it is a ball in hand foul.
+If the first object ball contacted by the cue ball is not a numbered ball from the shooter’s established group, it is a ball in hand foul.

 NOTE: If the shooter has no remaining balls from his/her group in play, the 8-ball may then be contacted first.